DeprecatedCode/act.js/README.md

 ## $now / $wait / $tick

 Async values made easy.
 These methods both take a number of seconds to delay.
 The only difference is that `$tick` sets an interval, so the event will fire continuously.
-Examples:
+Example:

 ```js
 var coordsCtrl = act.$ctrl(function(coords) {